syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts name="ej.Grid.RowPosition"/>

-This specifies to set the position of an adding new row either in the top or bottom of the grid
+This specifies to set the position of an adding new row either in the top or bottom of the grid.
+See <a href="global.html#enum:rowposition">rowPosition</a>

 #### Default Value:
 {:.param}